 Severe Weather - Public Works Response

-Free Leaf Coupons: Residents are also reminded that leaves and other debris should not be blown or raked into streets where they can add to problems caused by heavy rains.
+Free Leaf Coupons: Remember, leaves and other debris should not be blown or raked into streets where they can add to problems caused by heavy rains.
 This year’s free leaf disposal coupons for Vancouver and Clark County residents are available on the City’s website at www.cityofvancouver.us/solidwaste.

 During severe weather, Vancouver Public Works prioritizes efforts to deliver the biggest impact to major routes and overpasses that provide the backbone for public safety.
 Neighborhood residential streets are not deiced or plowed.
 See information below describing street priorities for emergency and severe weather conditions.

-Remember: During power outages, traffic signals will go dark.
-When power comes back on or flickers, the signals will come back on as flashing red.
-Either way, treat these intersections as a four-way stop, and proceed with caution.
+Traffic Signal Outages: Remember, during power outages, traffic signals will go dark.
+When power comes back on or flickers, the signals will restart as flashing red.
+When signals are dark or flashing red, treat these intersections as a four-way stop, and proceed with caution.

 Get Updates: Please watch for news updates to be posted here as they become available.
 Keep informed by liking the Vancouver Public Works Facebook page at www.facebook.com/VancouverPublicWorks or by following @VanPubWorksUS on Twitter.